SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/user-tutorial.md

 the following command:

 	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.BundleManager -- --list-install
+	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.BundleManager -- --list-install --human-aligned
+	java -jar ~/seqware-distribution-<%= seqware_release_version %>-full.jar -p net.sourceforge.seqware.pipeline.plugins.BundleManager -- --list-install --human-expanded

-You will get a tab-delimited list of workflows showing their name, version, and (most importantly) their SWID.
+First, you will get a tab-delimited list of workflows showing their name, version, and (most importantly) their SWID that you can use in scripts.
+In the second and third examples , you will get a more user-friendly versions of the output.

-<p class="warning"><strong>Tip:</strong> it may be easier for you to read the
-output by cutting and pasting into a spreadsheet, it is tab-delimited.</p>

 In this example we are going to use the latest (at the time of this writing) HelloWorld workflow bundle (SWID 1 below).
-The output of the above command includes the line:
+The output of the above command

-	HelloWorldWorkflow      1.0-SNAPSHOT     Wed Aug 15 19:00:11 EDT 2012    7       /home/seqware/released-bundles/Workflow_Bundle_HelloWorldWorkflow_1.0-SNAPSHOT_SeqWare_<%= seqware_release_version %>.zip
+includes:

+	-[ RECORD 0 ]----+--------------------------------------------------------------------------------------------
+	Name             | HelloWorld
+	Version          | 1.0-SNAPSHOT
+	Creation Date    | Thu Apr 18 11:30:52 PDT 2013
+	SeqWare Accession| 1
+	Bundle Location  | /home/seqware/released-bundles/Workflow_Bundle_HelloWorld_1.0-SNAPSHOT_SeqWare_<%= seqware_release_version %>.zip

 The fourth column includes the SWID for this workflow that you will use in the next command to find all the parameters (and their defaults) that this workflow